 One of the most daunting things about running a giveaway is how to set it up and collect entries.
 You want to make it as automated as possible so you don’t have to babysit your giveaway.

-The best way to do this is to use a giveaway program.
+The best way to do this is to use a giveaway tool.

-There is one free giveaway program, and one paid that I’d recommend:
+There is one free giveaway tool, and one paid that I’d recommend:

 1 - Rafflecopter